Indigo Bunting

 Habitat

 Brushy pastures, bushy wood edges.
-For nesting favors roadsides, old fields growing up to bushes, edges of woodlands, and other edge habitats such as along rights-of-way for powerlines or railroads.
-Also in clearings within deciduous woods, edges of swamps.
-In the west, usually near streams.
-During winter in the tropics, most common around brushy edges of farm fields.
+For nesting, the Indigo Bunting favors roadsides, old fields growing up to bushes, edges of woodlands, and other edge habitats such as along rights-of-way for powerlines or railroads.
+Also in clearings within deciduous woods and the edges of swamps.
+In the West, it is usually near streams.
+During winter in the tropics, it is most common around brushy edges of farm fields.

 Behavior